wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/1-introduction.md

 Depending on your customers’ needs you may want to deliver this module by itself, or with some or all the other modules in the **Power BI Paginated Reports in a Day** course to help close sales.

 ## Designing Report Layouts
-Making a report that is easy for the user to understand is the difference between helping your organization be successful, accidentally generating fear, uncertainty, and doubt.
+Making a report that is easy for the user to understand is the difference between helping your organization be successful, and accidentally generating uncertainty.

-In this module we’ll cover how to explain and demostrate:
+In this module we’ll cover how to explain and demonstrate:
 - Designing report layouts
 - Setting dynamic properties

 > [!TIP]
-> You will likely need to deliver this module to some of your customers to help close sales.
-As you take this train-the-trainer guide, consider how you and your partners could present the content to your customers.
+> As you take this train-the-trainer guide, consider how you and your partners could present the content to your customers.

 ### Report design process
 A typical development methodology covers these steps: